 ANTHURIUM CRYSTALLINUM CARE GUIDE

 The best soil for Anthurium Crystallinum is mixed media with good drainage to prevent root rot.
 Consider finding media with plenty of air pockets because their roots can breathe better.
-Using Leca and sphagnum moss as a mix could be an options
+Using Leca and sphagnum moss as a mix could be options too when you want to put them in clear glass.
+The clear glass that shows layered media for your anthurium can be another home decoration.

 As they grow healthier, some of their roots possibly grow up in the air.
-This is normal and would be fine without cutting their ‘aerial’ roots.
+Don’t worry, this is normal and would be fine without cutting their ‘aerial’ roots.

-If you put Anthurium in such low light conditions, their growth will much slower.
+If you put Anthurium Crystallinum in such low light conditions, their growth will much slower.

 Anthurium Crystallinum loves water very much.
-As they have bigger foliage, their water needs would rise up too.
+As they have bigger and more foliages, their water needs would rise up too.
+Avoid the water touch their foliage since they have a velvety texture, it will make them easier to get dirt and molds when it wet.

 Anthurium Crystallinum is a tropical plant that originally lives in only two seasons, wet and dry.
 During the wet and dry season, the temperature is kinda stable between 65 to 75°F (18 to 24°C).
 If you living in four-season countries, keep the room at the right temperature to prevent them from freezing.

 High humidity between 70-80% is best for Anthurium Crystallinum.
-Adding more humidity in the room is also possible with spray water around the plant.
+When your room is too dry, try to add more humidity in the room with spray water around the plant.

-If spraying the room not enough to increase humidity, using plastic bags to close their own space will help too.
+If spraying the room not enough to increase humidity, try to use plastic bags to close their own space for a few days.
 As the plants breathing, the humidity will rise up.
+Keep on your eye during this stage, if it is too humid, their foliage can rot.

 Basically, Anthurium Crystallinum can live with low maintenance.
-They are not depending on any fertilizer.
-Even some fertilizer can make them sick if it is not right for their needs.
+They are not depending on any fertilizer. for some fertilizer, it can make anthurium Crsytallinum sick when it is not right for their needs or overdose.

-If you have a fish, you can use the fish tank water as their fertilizer.
-This is optional and could work but not really necessary.
+Another option, If you have a fish, you can use their fish tank water as fertilizer.
+This is just optional and could work but not really necessary.

 Anthurium Crystallinum growth will start with unfold tiny burgundy leaves.
 After that, they will get red and turn into pink foliage.
 Then they will slowly turn green.
 As mature leaves, They will have deep dark green with contrast white/ivory vine coloration.